ammar1y/Focus-Phase/docs/README.md

+---
+title: Blogging Like a Hacker
+theme: jekyll-theme-hacker
+---

 # Focus Phase

 Focus Phase (FP) is a simple yet powerful timer and time tracker.
 It is a command-line application written in Python and can be installed with one command.